9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 Try this:

-Curate a wardrobe that makes you feel polished, powerful, and aligned with your brand.
-Think timeless, not trendy.
+Create a wardrobe that makes you feel prepared, refined, and aligned with your brand.

 3. Speak with Intention, Not Performance

-You don’t need to impress with medical jargon.
+You don’t need complex terminology to impress.

-You need to connect.
+You need connection.

 Confidence lives in clarity, not complexity.